TheNathannator/RB4InstrumentMapper/README.md

 4. Hit `Replace Driver`, and repeat for any additional peripherals you wish to use.

 To undo this process, press Windows + X and select `Device Manager`, then find the device under the `Universal Serial Bus devices` category (*not `Universal Serial Bus controllers`*), right-click it and hit Uninstall, and check the checkbox that says `Uninstall driver software for this device.`.

-***DO NOT INSTALL THE DRIVER ON YOUR XBOX ONE RECEIVER!!!*** RB4InstrumentMapper is not capable of handling it in this state, and it will become nonfunctional until you uninstall the device in Device Manager!

 ## Building